rossrochford/gcp-hashi-cluster/docs/docs/5_deploy_your_first_service.rst

 .. tip::

     The PathPrefix should be a valid prefix in your service's HTTP API.
-Traefik can also add/remove path prefixes before forwarding requests to services (see: `StripPrefix`, `HeadersRegexp`).
+With a little extra configuration, Traefik can also add/remove path prefixes before forwarding requests to services (see: `StripPrefix`, `HeadersRegexp`).